fabriciomourinho/5851/README.md

 # IEEE Latin America Transactions - 5851
 A new approach to retrofit plans for distributed energy resources to mitigate adverse impacts on bulk power systems stability

+The files necessary to carry out the simulations of the Article submitted to IEEE Latin America Transcactions "5851 - A new approach to retrofit plans for distributed energy resources to mitigate adverse impacts on bulk power systems stability" are included.

+All simulations were performed using the Organon software, a tool used by the Brazilian Interconnected Electric System Operator, in the operation planning and real-time operation of the Brazilian Interconnected Power System.
+The database used is the official database of the Brazilian Interconnected Power System, with the inclusion of the cascade disconnection modeling of DGs, as presented in the article.

+Cascading disconnect modeling was performed in the .DYN file.
+The other files were configured for the execution of the security regions, according to the premises and criteria defined in the paper.

+The following files are required to carry out the simulations:

+organon.prm // settings file

+BNT1_para_DIR03-GD5.dat // file with machine data

+CASE03.pwf // power flow initial operating point

+FEV2021_V3_uni-GD5.dyn // electromechanical modeling of the network and equipment

+DEF_XGET_2Q2020.def // definitions for DSA

+EVT_BIPXG_DUPLA_TUXG.evt // simulated contingencies

+SEP_BMONTE_32.SPS // Special Protection System Representation

+PLOT-FM.plv // output plot

+Em português:

 São incluídos os arquivos necessários para a realização das simulações do Artigo submetido a IEEE Latin America Transcactions "5851 - A new approach to retrofit plans for distributed energy resources to mitigate adverse impacts on bulk power systems stability".

 Todas as simulações foram realizadas utilizando o software Organon, ferramenta empregada pelo Operador Nacional do Sistema Elétrico no planejamento da operação e na operação em tempo real do Sistema Interligado Nacional.
 A base de dados utilizada é a base de dados oficial do Sistema Interligado Nacional, com a inclusão da modelagem da desconexão em cascata de GDs, tal como apresentada no artigo.